PET EXPORTS UK LTD

 For full and current information which is updated on a continual basis please see AQIS official website

-Up to 6 months prior to export date apply for import permits – it is advisable to wait until 3-4 months prior.
-An Import Permit should be obtained from Australian Quarantine Import Services.
-Application forms and up to date fees can be obtained from the AQIS website Import Permit Application - the application must be lodged electronically or faxed / sent with card payment details to Canberra (see below for contact numbers) or we can send you copies as required.
-Cost AUD 325 for first animal if submitted electronically then AUD 165 for each subsequent animal or if submitted manually AUD 390 for first animal then AUD 230 for each subsequent animal if all sent together – so it is currently financially advantageous to do it electronically from their website.
+Step 2Once you have the Rabies blood test laboratory report, apply for import permit(s).
+Timing - up to 6 months prior to proposed export date and ideally not less than 10 weeks prior.
+The Import Permit should be obtained from Australian Quarantine Import Services.
+Application forms can be obtained from the DAFF website Import Permit Application Guide - the application must be lodged electronically or faxed / sent with card payment details to Canberra (see below for contact numbers).
+Cost AUD 325 for first animal if submitted electronically then AUD 165 for each subsequent animal or if submitted manually AUD 390 for first animal then AUD 230 for each subsequent animal – so it is better to do it electronically from their website.
 All animals must be microchipped and rabies blood tested before an Import Permit can be applied for.
 One application form must be completed for each animal.
-The Import Permit is currently valid for nine months.
+The Import Permit is currently valid for up to one year.
 You need an Import permit before you can book space with the relevant Quarantine Station.

 Canberra - AQIS Live Animals Import - Permit Applications Fax: 0061 2 6272 3110

-Once you have the permit and as soon as you know rough date you would like the animal(s) to travel and preferably at least 2 months prior (otherwise you will be taking a risk that there is no space) contact relevant Quarantine Kennel and ensure that there is space for your pet(s).
+Once you have the permit and as soon as you know the rough date you would like the animal(s) to travel and preferably at least 2 months prior (otherwise you will be taking a risk that there is no space) contact relevant Quarantine Kennel and ensure that there is space for your pet(s).

 Sydney - Eastern Creek Quarantine Station, New South Wales Phone: 0061 2 9625 4566